The Best Interactive Lessons For Drummers!

 Stop, Stand Up and Stretch

 Whatever it is that you are playing, on a drum set you are always seated.
-The moment you stand up, there’s a complete disengagement from the drum kit.
+The simplest of my tips to manage frustration happens the moment you stand up.
+There’s a complete disengagement from the drum kit.
 Walk a few feet away and stretch.
 Reach down and touch your toes.
 Take long and deep breaths.
 This is you counteracting the physical effect of frustration…tension.
 Tension is your worst enemy.
 Learn how to identify it, stop it and reduce it with a few stretches or a jog around the block.
 This is by far the fastest and simplest of all my tips to manage frustration.

 Talk Yourself Through It